ldaniels528/trifecta/README.md

     + ------------------------------------------------------------------------------------- +

 Notice that the committed offset, for consumer group _dev_, has been changed to 6000 for partition 0.

+Finally, let's use the `kfetch` to retrieve just the offset for the consumer group ID:

+   kafka:com.shocktrade.quotes.csv/0:10795> kfetch dev
+   6000

 <a name="kafka-inbound-traffic"></a>
 ##### Kafka Inbound Traffic